Frederica Williams: Career

+Williams was named the recipient of the 2023 Joan Wallace Leadership Award.
+In May 2026, Williams appeared on WCVB's CityLine, where she discussed health disparities in Roxbury, Whittier Street Health Center's efforts to address them, and the center's 2026 Men's Health Summit.
+For National Black Business Month (August 2023), the Boston Globe highlighted Black leaders in Boston, including Williams.

 Memberships

 Williams is a trustee of Eversource Energy (formerly Northeast Utilities), New England's largest energy provider in Connecticut, Massachusetts, and New Hampshire.
 She is also a member of the board of trustees for Dana–Farber Cancer Institute, the Massachusetts League of Community Health Centers, Boston HealthNet, Women Business Leaders in Health Care, the Massachusetts Women's Forum, and the International Women's Forum.